oacar/enm_package/README.md

     ├── Snakefile_different_thresholds <- Snakemake with rules to create intermediate data and figures from raw data ├── README.md                      <- The top-level README for people using this project.
     ├── data
-    │   ├── intermediate                       <- Intermediate data that has been transformed and used for figure generation.
     │   └── raw                        <- The original, immutable data should be placed here.
     ├── docs                           <- A default Sphinx project; see sphinx-doc.org for details │